ARC-AGI-3: A New Challenge for Frontier Agentic Intelligence: Measuring performance on ARC-AGI-3

 The ARC-AGI-3 scoring method seeks to score the test taker by its per-level action efficiency (as compared to a human baseline), normalized per environment, across all environments.

 This scoring function is called RHAE (Relative Human Action Efficiency), pronounced ``Ray''.

 \textbf{The procedure can be summarized as follows:}

-\begin{itemize} \item \textbf{``Score the AI test taker by its per-level action efficiency''} - For each level that the test taker completes, count the number of actions that it took. \item \textbf{``As compared to human baseline''} - For each level that is counted, compare the AI agent's action count to a human baseline, which we define as the second-best human action action.
-Ex: If the second-best human completed a level in only 10 actions, but the AI agent took 100 to complete it, then the AI agent scores $(10 / 100)^2$ for that level, which gets reported as 1\%.
+\begin{itemize} \item \textbf{``Score the AI test taker by its per-level action efficiency''} - For each level that the test taker completes, count the number of actions that it took. \item \textbf{``As compared to human baseline''} - For each level that is counted, compare the AI agent's action count to a human baseline, which we define as the upper-median best human action count.
+For example: If the upper-median best human completed a level in only 10 actions, but the AI agent took 100 to complete it, then the AI agent scores $(10 / 100)^2$ for that level, which gets reported as 1\%.
 Note that level scoring is calculated using the square of efficiency. \item \textbf{``Normalized per environment''} - Each level is scored in isolation.
-Each individual level will get a score between 0\% (very inefficient) 100\% (matches or surpasses human level efficiency).
+Each individual level will get a score between 0\% (very inefficient) and 115\% (surpasses human level efficiency).
 The environment score will be a weighted-average of level score across all levels of that environment. \item \textbf{``Across all environments''} - The total score will be the sum of individual environment scores divided by the total number of environments.
 This will be a score between 0\% and 100\%. \end{itemize}

 \textbf{We define the metric as follows:}